-d6) Check of bottles: The following weights shall be indicated on each bottle: Weight of the empty bottle.
+d6) Check of bottles: The following weights shall be indicated on each bottle: Weight of the empty bottle, d7) Working: The system must work in any position, also when the bottles are overturned.

 Weight of the extinguishing agent,

 Total charged weight.